ronaldwh84/BbServices/README.md

 ### How to run the application ###

-* Pull this source code.
+* Pull the master branch.
 * Setup the Database following the **Database Configuration** section.
 * Open the BbServices.sln on Visual Studio.
 * Restore the NuGet Packages.